Proto:Yuu Yuu Hakusho: Makyou Toitsusen

 Kurama's sprite set was almost entirely retouched for the final release.

-The player can choose which palette a character uses by selecting the character with either the A, B, or C buttons.
-Button A (also Start) selects the default palette, while B and C selects the alternate palettes.
+The player can choose which palette a character uses by selecting the character with either A, B, or C. A (also Start) selects the default palette, while B and C select the alternate palettes.